 Minimum grading requirements

-Students are subject to the minimum grading requirements as set by the Faculty of Graduate Studies.
+Students are subject to the minimum grading requirements as set by the Graduate and Postdoctoral Studies.
 For master's students, the minimum passing grade is 60% and a student may count no more than 6 credits in 60%-67% range towards their degree.
 All other credits must be 68% or higher.